 With over 20 jewelry shops visitors to this are spoilt of choice.
 These shops include Handleys of London, smith & green jewelers, Queensmith Master Jewellers, and many more that would need a more extensive article.

 Bond Street, Mayfair London features the most luxurious diamond jewelers, retailers, and brands in the world.
 Five-star hotels, auction houses, fine art galleries as well as a host of luxury shops encompass this area of London.

-Unfortunately, this means that you may have to part with significantly more with each purchase.
+Unfortunately, this means that you may have to part significantly more with each purchase.
 This area is accessible through the underground and has plenty of parking space.
-Shoppers visiting this area are also spoilt of choice, from luxury stores such as Cartier, channel, Tiffany’s to old trusted brand such as De Beers.
+Shoppers visiting this area are also spoilt of choice, from luxury stores such as Cartier, channel, Tiffany’s to old trusted brands such as De Beers.

 - New Bond Street

 Just a stone’s throw away from Old Bond Street you can find plenty of jewelers and brand names on New Bond Street.
 This area is famed for overpriced jewelry, as many of the stores are name brands.
 You end up paying more for the brand on the box than the actual metal, diamond, or craftsmanship, Best Bridal Jewellery Shopping that went into the piece of jewelry.